xgmitt00-220814/Type1toUnicode/README.md

 * toUnicode table must be completely missing, Type1toUnicode can't be used to repair fonts with exisitng one.

 * If JSON mapping table is incomplete, Type1toUnicode replaces undefined characters with spaces (U+0020).
 If you then copy text from the "repaired" file, it looks deceptively "clean", i.e. without any garbled characters.

+* There are no safeguards against duplicate font/glyph names or other user errors in the JSON file.
+The script does report its syntax errors, however.

 * We've seen documents with multiple fonts whose names were empty strings (even though PDF standard prohibits it).
 Type1toUnicode's logs and final statistic will count them incorrectly.